- Solar advice hub

 This short time frame is due to the Energy Switch Guarantee, which is a series of standards created by trade association Energy UK that all the major suppliers have signed up to follow.

-Is Intelligent Octopus Go the best tariff for everyone?
+Is Intelligent Octopus Go worth it?

 If you have an EV and a large solar & battery system, and export most of the electricity it produces, you may be better off choosing Intelligent Octopus Flux.